cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 ### iOS

 1. [Download the Cloudflare certificate](#download-the-cloudflare-root-certificate).
+You will need to do this on a Safari browser.
 The device will show a message: _This website is trying to download a configuration profile.
 Do you want to allow this?_

 ![iOS popup message asking for permission to download certificate](/cloudflare-one/static/documentation/connections/ios_cert_download.PNG)